-Most Eritreans and Ethiopians would remember the time between 1998-2000 when a few pretend knights sat around a table in a coffee shops, analyzing battles on tissue papers.
-They were busy drawing attack lines and cordons around dots representing enemy forces, that they would finally decimate by drawing arrows and starburst signs.
-At the end, the tissue-and-pen generals who led armies sitting at a coffee shop, declared victories, while at the battlefront, people were being killed and mutilated.
+Most Eritreans and Ethiopians would remember the time between 1998-2000 when a few pretend knights sat around a table in a coffee shop, analyzing battles on tissue papers.
+They were busy drawing attack lines and cordons around dots representing enemy forces, that they would finally decimate by drawing arrows and star-burst signs.
+At the end, the tissue-and-pen generals who led armies sitting at a coffee shop declared victories, while at the battlefront, people were being killed and mutilated.
 Thus the agitators planned and waged wars from safe places, thousands of miles away.

 I came to America in the middle of that despicable border war and I was shocked by what I found–many people getting a kick out of the gruesome war.
 Where are they now?
 Did they lose anything at all?
 Nothing.
 Those who were young now probably have children going to schools; those who already had children, probably danced at their children’s weddings, and the children are most probably working and earning–the agitators of yesteryears are peacefully retired in the West.
 Mind you, those were the warmongers who made me enemy number one for opposing the war.

 The casualties of the war are remembered by their families, while the pen-and-tissue generals never remember the unlucky who lost their lives in that ugly war.
 At the end, all the blood was shed to satiate the egos of monsters.
 Worse, some are still at it, cheering the PFDJ government to continue tormenting Eritreans.
 And we know most of them in the Diaspora.
 Unfortunately, over ten years later, Eritrea is suffering from the repercussions of that war that is still damaging our region.

 To the hyper-nationalists, both Ethiopians and Egyptians (and some Eritreans included), the political squabble over the Nile is another opportunity for a pastime, for an ego-massaging, when they should know better.